-Daniel J. Quinn, Ph.D., project manager, is an experienced public speaker, organizational leader, consensus builder, and facilitator.
-Dr. Quinn has educational expertise from a multitude of perspectives and is skilled at coordinating qualitative and quantitative research in collaboration with academics, policymakers, and local leaders.
+Dr. Quinn is an experienced organizational leader, consensus builder, public speaker, and facilitator.
+Dr. Quinn has expertise from a multitude of perspectives and is skilled at coordinating research in collaboration with academics, policymakers, and government and organizational leaders.
 He has experience leading focus groups and town hall meetings, as well as gathering stakeholder input in public settings.

-Dr. Quinn leads PPA’s education policy area—in this work, PPA partners with state education departments, educational associations, community-based organizations, and school districts.
 His background includes strategic planning for nonprofit organizations, program and policy evaluation, and organizational leadership development.
-His current research interests include education policy implementation, leadership development, and teacher working conditions.
+His current research interests include education policy implementation, organizational development, and teacher working conditions.

 Prior to joining PPA, Dr. Quinn served as executive director for the Great Lakes Center for Education Research and Practice, where he oversaw a nationally recognized research agenda.
 He also taught secondary-level social studies for 19 years, with emphasis on economics, before focusing his career on policy.
 He has also been an adjunct professor at the University of Louisville and Oakland University teaching policy analysis and action research methods.

 Clients value his ability to provide customized consulting services; giving his clients new and deeper understanding to enhance their programs, practices, and policies.